 How to Become a Geologist in 5 Steps

 Explore the career requirements for geologists.
 Get the facts about the education, salary, licensing requirements and job growth to determine if this is the right career for you.
-Schools offering Teaching - Science degrees can also be found in these popular choices.
+Schools offering Environmental Science degrees can also be found in these popular choices.

 Career Information at a Glance